-Any actual Bidder, Proposer, or Supplier who is aggrieved in connection with the Notice of Intent to Award a Contract (Protestor), where such grievance is asserted to be the result of a violation of the requirements of this Policy and associated procedures, or any applicable provision of law by the officers, agents, or employees of the County, may file a Protest to the Assistant Director of Purchasing & Contracts.
-The Protest must be in writing, and must be accompanied by security in the form of a Protest Bond (in a form and with such terms as approved by the Assistant Director of Purchasing & Contracts or designee) or a certified cashier's check in an amount not to exceed \$5,000.
+Any actual Bidder, Proposer, or Supplier who is aggrieved in connection with the Notice of Intent to Award a Contract (Protestor), where such grievance is asserted to be the result of a violation of the requirements of this Policy and associated procedures, or any applicable provision of law by the officers, agents, or employees of the County, may file a Protest to the Purchasing Director.
+The Protest must be in writing, and must be accompanied by security in the form of a Protest Bond (in a form and with such terms as approved by the Purchasing Director or designee) or a certified cashier's check in an amount not to exceed \$5,000.